 Out on the road

 In many ways, it’s on the road that the California Ocean truly excels.
 You jump in, you drive – it’s as simple as that.
 The footprint is similar to an SUV, so it’s like driving a large car, and the seven-speed gearbox gave a smooth drive.
-It’s easy around town, good for parking and well-powered.
+It’s easy around town, good for parking and well-powered, two things that led to it featuring in our best small campervan guide.

 The dash is well laid out, with lots of storage options.
 The DAB+ navigation system is intuitive, and got us to our destination without problems, and the heated driver and front passenger seat offer comfort and plenty of lumbar support.
 In the back, passengers will enjoy the extensive legroom and the spacious interior.